MugBergerFries/ObjectOriented/ProjectDjango/README.md

 - templates: Where all of our html templates are stored for our site
 - variousFiles: Where we store all of our non-code deliverables for this project (i.e class diagrams, reports, etc.)
 -runserver: The command to run our server (however, our server should be constantly running at this point).

+## How to execute our application:

+No installation is needed to utilize our application.
+Simply navigate to www.tidytunes.com